HarbourMasters/fast64/fast64_internal/hm64/bk64/README.md

 A level's camera gates come in with it, as wire objects in a `<name>_camera_areas` collection.
 A CAMERA command in the geo layout names one by index and draws what hangs off it only while the camera is inside that box, or outside it.
 Move a box to move the gate.
 Delete one and everything it gated stops drawing.

-Level Half on the export panel is that tag, and it reads From Materials until you say otherwise: an object whose materials are all Translucent goes in the translucent half, anything else in the opaque one.
-Set it outright when you want a piece somewhere its materials don't imply, and the panel says what From Materials worked out for the object you have selected.
+Level Half on the export panel is that tag, and it reads From Materials until you say otherwise.
+An object whose materials are all one layer goes to that half whole.
+One holding both is cut along them, its translucent faces to the translucent half and the rest to the opaque one, so a level that came in as a single mesh doesn't have to be separated by hand.
+The panel says what it worked out for whichever object you have selected.
 Then "Export Level Halves" writes both models in one go.

-An object with one translucent material among opaque ones stays in the opaque half, since the translucent half writes no depth and could not hide what is behind it.
-Split it if the two halves need different pieces of it.
+A cut duplicates the vertices along the seam, because the two halves are separate models with their own vertex lists and nothing can be shared between them.
+Vertex groups come through it, so a mesh list spanning the boundary keeps its vertices on both sides.

+Set Level Half outright to override the reading, and expect to for a vanilla level.
+Most of them keep translucent materials in their opaque half, where a face blends and still writes depth, so rebuilding one to its original layout means placing the halves yourself.
+From Materials sends those faces to the translucent half instead, which is the usual choice for glass and water in a level of your own.
 A level brought in with Halves set to Both is tagged outright and reads nothing off its materials.

 The naming is handled for you.
 A level of your own gets `_OPA` and `_XLU` on the end of its Resource Path.
 A vanilla level gets the two names the port loads it by, and those differ by more than the suffix: Gobi's Valley is `ASSET_1474_GV_GOBIS_VALLEY_OPA` and `ASSET_1475_GV_GOBIS_VALLEY_XLU`.
 Point Resource Path at either one and both come out right.